ma1hotraz/React_and_SpringBoot_Projects/README.md

   **Feature**

-   - Multi-Language Support
+   - Spring Security
-     - added 2-3 languages
+     - Added Spring Security
    - Added Trash can
      - for deletion and retrieval of notes.
    - Added Archive